Theo-retical808/exercises/README.md

 # exercises
-Activity of Application Development course
+Repositories for my activities in Application Development course